Parisson/TimeSide/docs/source/server_api/index.rst

 Architecture
 =============

 The web service are provided by a Docker composition.
 The following diagram shows how containers interact each other where each container is represented by a specific color.
-The Backend is able to delegate all the processing asynchronously to the Worker thanks to the Broker.
+The Backend is able to delegate all the processing asynchronously to the Worker through the Broker.
 The Backend and the Worker share the same Core library and related plugins.

 .. image:: ../images/timeside_architecture.drawio.svg
   :width: 800 px